midtv3/website-mid/docs/en_US/install/3ds.md

 ## Installing Nimbus to HOME Menu

 <div class="tip">
-ℹ️ <b>Skip this step if you downloaded the 3DSX only zip file.</b>
+ℹ️ <b>Skip this step if you downloaded the 3DSX.</b>
 </div>

-If you downloaded the combined or cia archives, you can install Nimbus to the HOME Menu for quick and easy access.
+If you downloaded the CIA archive, you can install Nimbus to the HOME Menu for quick and easy access.

 Open FBI.
 If you do not have FBI, download the latest release from [GitHub](https://github.com/lifehackerhansol/FBI/releases/latest).
 Select `SD`, then `cias`.
 Find and select `nimbus.cia`.
 Select either `Install CIA` or `Install and delete CIA`.